Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Related works

 The approach presented in this work leverages on the advantages in using a VAE for anomaly detection \cite{an2015variational} to perform damage detection in an SHM system.
-Differently from other methods, our proposal takes advantage of the VAE's probabilistic aspects to enhance the damage-sensitive features extraction rather than using data latent representations modeled by VAE to detect damages.
+Differently from other methods, our proposal takes advantage of the VAE's probabilistic aspects to enhance the damage-sensitive {feature} extraction rather than using data latent representations modeled by VAE to detect damages.
 In particular, our proposal exploits the VAE's capability to model the undamaged data distribution through its probabilistic encoder during the training stage, in order to emphasize damaged data with different distributions.
-In this way, the difference in distributions is captured by the VAE's probabilistic decoder, which reconstructs the data less accurately as much as the damage increases since it was trained to reconstruct only data coming from the undamaged data distribution.
-Finally, a OC-SVM is fitted on damage-sensitive features extracted by input data and their reconstruction in order to classify them as damaged or not.
+In this way, the difference in distributions is captured by the VAE's probabilistic decoder, which reconstructs the data less accurately as much as the damage increase.
+Finally, a OC-SVM is fitted on damage-sensitive features extracted by input data and their reconstruction in order to classify data as damaged or not.